Tahsin000/LEGACY-EXTENDSCRIPT-EXPRESSION/bounce & drop effect/README.md

-# How to create bounce & drop effect using after effects
+# How to create bounce & drop effect?

 ## Bounce & drop